Islam-Imad/CP_Statistics/README.md

 ## Usage

-1. **Setup**: Ensure you have the necessary API keys and access tokens for the competitive programming platforms (if required).

-2. **Run the script**: Execute the main script to gather data and generate the visualizations.
+1. **Run the script**: Execute the main script to gather data and generate the visualizations.
     ```bash
     python app.py
     ```